“The most fruitful and natural exercise for our minds is, in my opinion, conversation.”

 Canadian author and book designer Laurie Lewis

 For about ten years I ran a monthly book club.
 There were only four or five of us in it, the perfect number if you ask me; enough of us to get a good selection of ideas on the table, not too many to cause separate conversations to break out.
-Then one of the key (okay you guys were all key) members left to teach in the English Department at St. Francis Xavier University in Antigonish, Nova Scotia.
+Then one of our key members left to teach in the English Department at St. Francis Xavier University in Antigonish, Nova Scotia.
 It was a crippling loss.
-The club couldn't get over it.

-I immediately missed the stimulating literary conversation.
+We've since recovered, but at the time, I immediately missed his stimulating contribution.
 After a while I hit on an idea.
 I’d host a radio program on books.
-Matthew Crozier agreed to let me host a show on CKCU FM 93.1, the Carleton University station in Ottawa, Canada.
+Matthew Crozier agreed to let me host a show on the Carleton University radio station in Ottawa, Canada.
 Only one hitch.
 The time slot.
 6am Monday mornings.

 I toughed it out for a year, then took the easy way out.
 The show would be a podcast, produced and aired whenever I felt like it.

 From the moment I launched The Biblio File I knew I was doing the right thing.
 The void had been filled.
-I live for this stuff: reading the books; recruiting, researching, connecting and conversing with the guests; editing the recordings; creating episodes that I hope reward the listener.
+I now live for this stuff: reading the books, recruiting, researching, connecting and conversing with the guests; editing the recordings; creating episodes that I hope reward the listener.

 And you know what Montaigne had to say about conversation: